How to prepare for a Michigan Earthquake

 - Sturdy shoes

 - Develop an emergency communication plan.
 Designate a place to meet in case family members are separated.
 Ask an out-of-state relative to be your family contact, and make sure everyone has his or her phone number.

 A little planning can help you and your family weather disasters of any kind more safely, and remember, earthquake damage is generally not covered by your homeowner’s insurance, including your insurance agent in your planning.

 Contact an insurance agent to see how Michigan disasters may impact your insurance:

-Finally, in Michigan, contact a Local Michigan agent to get information on how an earthquake can impact your homeowner’s insurance or call 248-277-4505.
+Finally, in Michigan, get a Michigan insurance quote to get information on how an earthquake can impact your homeowner’s insurance or call 248-277-4505.
 For more insurance safety tips or to learn how to Prepare for Michigan Hurricanes, click the highlighted link.